US, France, Britain launch strikes on Syria - Journal du Cameroun

 The Russian military had vowed to respond to any attack, and Russian President Vladimir Putin’s administration had repeatedly warned that Trump was taking America down a dangerous path.

-After the strikes, Moscow’s ambassador to the United States, Anatoly Antonov, said: “We warned that such actions would not be left without consequences.”
+After the strikes, Moscow’s ambassador to the US, Anatoly Antonov, said: “We warned that such actions would not be left without consequences.”

+And Russian foreign ministry spokeswoman Maria Zakharova ridiculed the allies for wanting to “claim moral leadership in the world” after the attacks.

-United Nations Secretary-General Antonio Guterres on Friday had warned the rival camps against “full-blown military escalation” and stressed the need to “avoid the situation spiraling out of control.”
+United Nations Secretary-General Antonio Guterres on Friday had warned the rival camps to prevent “the situation spiraling out of control.”

 – Decision to act –

-Trump has long criticized his predecessor Barack Obama for failing to enforce a previous US “red line” in 2013 after earlier chemical attacks blamed on Assad’s forces.
+Trump has long criticized his predecessor Barack Obama for failing to enforce a “red line” in 2013 after earlier chemical attacks blamed on Assad’s forces.

 And he set his own precedent just over a year ago when he ordered a cruise missile strike on a Syrian air base after sarin was fired at civilians in the town of Khan Sheikhun.

-Backed by his hawkish new national security adviser John Bolton, who took office on Monday, Trump has been meeting with advisors and generals all week to plan.
+Backed by his hawkish new national security adviser John Bolton, Trump has been meeting with advisors and generals all week to plan.

 Mattis had reportedly been arguing for a cautious response that would minimize the risk of the US being dragged deeper into Syria’s civil war.